Tigers vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Nathan Eovaldi (6-2) will take the mound for the Rangers, his 11th start of the season.
+- Martin Perez (6-1) will take to the mound for the Rangers and make his 11th start of the season.

-- Eovaldi has pitched five or more innings in 10 straight games and will look to extend that streak.
+- Perez has pitched five or more innings in three straight games and will look to extend that streak.

 |Opponent